Minor Athlete Abuse Prevention Policy

 overnight lodging location during In-Program Travel.

-II.
-Meetings with Licensed Mental Health Care Professionals and/or Health Care Providers
+Meetings with Licensed Mental Health Care Professionals, Health Care Providers,

-If a licensed mental health care professional and/or health care provider meets one-on-one with a
+supervision of a licensed mental health care professional or licensed health care provider, meets

-Minor Athlete at an Event or Facility Under Partial or Full Jurisdiction of the Organization in
+one-on-one with a Minor Athlete at an Event or Facility Under Partial or Full Jurisdiction of

-conjunction with participation, the meeting must be observable and interruptible by another adult,
+Organization in conjunction with participation, the meeting must be observable and interruptible by

 a.
 The door remains unlocked;